shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 - ### Returning Visitor Goals
     1. As a Returning Visitor, I want to check on upcoming events to spectate or sign up if desired.
         - The event listings are provided on the home page, for very quick access to users who wish to view this specifically.
         - Again, a row of cards shows upcoming events clearly.
 This is on the home page, and also linked back to via the explore page.
-Booking instructions are provideed clearly underneath the event listings so that the user knows how to book if desired.
+Booking instructions are provided clearly underneath the event listings so that the user knows how to book if desired.
     2. As a Returning Visitor, I want to find contact details for the organisation.
         - Conforming to widely accepted user experience giudelines, a dedicated contact page is linked in the navigatoin bar at the top of each page.
 The contact form is shirt and only asks for necessary information from the user.
 After filling out the form, the page reloads to confirm to the user that the information has been sent to the business.